Food hygiene ratings given to two Liverpool restaurants

 Advertisement

-And China Garden, at 188 Rice Lane, Liverpool was given a score of zero on February 15.
+And Hee Kee Restaurant, at 194 London Road, Liverpool was given a score of zero on February 17.

-It means that of Liverpool's 1,080 restaurants, cafes and canteens with ratings, 712 (66%) have ratings of five and just three have zero ratings.
+It means that of Liverpool's 1,086 restaurants, cafes and canteens with ratings, 712 (66%) have ratings of five and just four have zero ratings.